BPawlikowsky/discord-chat-chess-game/README.md

 # discord-chat-chess-game
+Work in Progress:
-Work in Progress, currently only one game is working per server, buggy.
+- one active game per user on server,
+- detects checkmate and flags game as over,
+- renders a png board view.